Ashley Judd: Career

 In 1996, she co-starred with Mira Sorvino as Marilyn Monroe in Norma Jean and Marilyn, where she recreated the photo shoot for the centerfold for the first issue of Playboy.
 The same year she had a supporting role in the thriller film A Time to Kill.
 It received positive reviews and was a major box office success.
 By the end of the 1990s, Judd had achieved considerable success as a leading actress, having lead roles in additional thrillers that performed well at the box office, including Kiss the Girls (1997) and Double Jeopardy (1999).

 In the early 2000s she starred in Where the Heart Is (2000), Someone Like You (2001), and High Crimes (2002).
 These were moderate box office successes.
-Her film Divine Secrets of the Ya-Ya Sisterhood (2002) performed well.
-In 2002 she starred in the critically acclaimed film Frida.
+In 2002, Judd starred in Divine Secrets of the Ya-Ya Sisterhood, which performed well, and acted in the critically acclaimed film Frida.

 Judd played the role of Maggie the Cat in the 2003 Broadway revival of Tennessee Williams's Cat on a Hot Tin Roof.

 In 2004 she received praise and a Golden Globe nomination for Best Actress, for her performance in De-Lovely, opposite Kevin Kline, who played Cole Porter.
 She also starred in Twisted (2004).
 This was widely panned.

 In 2010, Judd was Janet Tamaro's original choice for the role of Detective Jane Rizzoli in the TV series Rizzoli & Isles but she declined.
 Angie Harmon took the role.
-In 2011, Judd co-starred with Patrick Dempsey in the film Flypaper.
+In 2011, she co-starred in the family film Dolphin Tale and its 2014 sequel, Dolphin Tale 2.
+Also in 2011, Judd co-starred with Patrick Dempsey in the film Flypaper.
 In 2012, she starred as Rebecca Winstone on the ABC series Missing.

-In 2014, she appeared as Natalie Prior in Divergent, which she reprised in the 2015 sequel Insurgent.
+In 2013, Judd played First Lady Margaret Asher in the action thriller Olympus Has Fallen.
+In 2014, she appeared as Natalie Prior in Divergent, which she reprised in the 2015 sequel The Divergent Series: Insurgent and the 2016 penultimate film of the series The Divergent Series: Allegiant.

-In 2014, Judd was the narrator of the documentary film about Turkish preacher Fethullah Gülen, Love is a Verb, directed by Terry Spencer Hesser.
+In 2014, Judd was the narrator of the documentary film about Turkish preacher Fethullah Gülen, Love Is a Verb, directed by Terry Spencer Hesser.
 The following year she became the first woman to narrate the opening for the telecast of the Kentucky Derby.